 Girl Scouts are smart, innovative entrepreneurs that know how to adapt and thrive despite challenges that may come their way.
 The current pandemic is one such challenge.
 How can Girl Scouts reach their goals to sell cookies despite social distancing and the fact that many shoppers do not carry cash?
 Feeling the pressure yet?

-These are exciting times for Girl Scouts and cookie lovers alike.
-Twenty years ago, the idea of handing your credit card to a Girl Scout in exchange for cookies would have seemed far-fetched.
-But the payments industry has evolved quite a bit in recent years, and Girl Scouts—the innovative, smart entrepreneurs that they are—are adapting with the times.
-Many shoppers do not carry cash with them anymore, and even fewer carry a checkbook.
-Most of us have wallets full of plastic, but that doesn’t mean our appetite for Samoas has decreased.
+The good news is that the demand for Girl Scout cookies is still here.
+Most of us have wallets full of plastic, but that doesn’t mean our appetite for Samoas has decreased!
 So when Girl Scout cookie season is upon us, we want to have the same payment convenience found in our daily retail lives.
-Lucky for us (and for the Girl Scouts), it’s never been easier to accept credit and debit card payments.
+Lucky for us all, it’s never been easier to sell Girl Scout cookies with credit cards.